 The difference is as follows:

-- Definition: General ledger can be defined as an account that is used for the purpose of sorting, storing and summarizing the financial transactions of an organization whereas a general journal can be defined as a book of accounts that records every financial transaction in chronological order.
+- Definition: General ledger can be defined as an account that is used for sorting, storing, and summarizing the financial transactions of an organization, whereas a general journal can be described as a book of accounts that records every financial transaction in chronological order.

-- Basis of entry: Entries are posted on the basis of the accounts that are affected whereas in a general ledger entry are posted on the basis of chronological order.
+- Basis of entry: Entries are posted based on the accounts that are affected, whereas in a general ledger entry are posted based on chronological order.

 The advantages are as follows: